-The video for Aluminum Verses Wood is coming soon.
+The video for Aluminum Versus Wood is coming soon.
 In the meantime, please see the script below.

-Since the beginning, Veranda Luxury Pontoons has passionately believed that the best way to manufacture pontoon decking is with aluminum, not plywood.
-With welds and not rivets or screws.
+Since the beginning, Veranda Luxury Pontoons has passionately believed that the best way to manufacture pontoon decking is with our Patented, All-Aluminum, All-Welded, Interlocking Deck System, not plywood.
+Welds and not rivets or screws.
 Our goal is to offer you a lifetime of enjoyment that allows you to make memories every time you head out on the water.

 At the time of purchase, all of our competitor’s plywood decks are void of moisture, rot, or mold.
 However, over time, exposure to the sun’s UV rays, weather, and moisture deteriorate this substrate and it absorbs countless gallons of water, begins the rotting process, separates, and begins to mold.
 Another disadvantage is that the plywood surface offers a weak mounting surface.
 More bolts through the plywood decking create more access for moisture.
 Protruding cross members between the decking and logs increase drag.
 Finally, exposed, or open, M-brackets, which connect the top of the pontoon logs to the cross members allow water to enter, create drag and hinder performance.
 The rotting deck decreases stability over time and increases the probability of mold, noise, and unnecessary stress.
 This cycle of deterioration forces the owner to either invest more money into the same pontoon to re-deck it or sell it and purchase a newer vessel.